envi-idl/UAVToolkit/README.md

 ### Custom Percent Reflectance

-If you know the percent reflectance (from 0 to 100) of your reflectance panel for each of your bands, you can specify them inidivually with the `PANEL_REFLECTANCE` task parameter for the tasks demonstrated above.
+If you know the percent reflectance (from 0 to 100) of your reflectance panel for each of your bands, you can specify them individually with the `PANEL_REFLECTANCE` task parameter for the tasks demonstrated above.
 Here is an example with the `UAVBatchRedEdge` task:

 ```idl
 ;set IDL's compile options